Singh-Lab/PertInInt/README.md

 ### 3: Run PertInInt

-* PertInInt parses the input .maf file and stores mutation information in memory; you should allot enough RAM to the program to store this file.
-There are no further machine nor processor requirements.

-* PertInInt returns a ranked list of Ensembl gene identifiers in descending order by *Z*-score.
-We automatically annotate this output with whether those genes are found in any lists of known cancer driver genes, and we also provide the primary HGNC gene symbols corresponding to these genes.
-The required mapping files for these annotations are provided in this repository:
+* By default, PertInInt returns a ranked list of Ensembl gene identifiers in descending order by *Z*-score.
+We automatically annotate these genes with their "driver status" corresponding to their presence in any lists of known cancer driver genes, as well as with their "gene name" corresponding to their primary HGNC gene symbol.
+The required mapping files for these two annotation steps are provided in this repository:

   + **Known Driver Genes** are listed in `GRCh38_driver_gene_list.tsv.gz`.
 You can customize this file (following the same tab-delimited formatting) however you like.
-To turn off this annotation option, run with the `--no_driver_id` argument.
+To turn off this annotation option, run with the `--no_driver_id` flag.

   + **Ensembl ID &rarr; Gene Name Mapping** is found in `GRCh38_ensembl_gene_list.tsv.gz`.
 Again, this file can be customized to annotate each Ensembl gene identifier with any other useful gene names or identifiers.
-To turn off this annotation option, run with the `--no_gene_names` argument.
+To turn off this annotation option, run with the `--no_gene_name` flag.

 * To run PertInInt: